 - 4 organic cherry tomatoes quartered

-- 50 g finely grated Parmigiano-Reggiano style cheese organic vegetarian, please see notes
+- 50 g finely grated Parmigiano-Reggiano style cheese for organic vegetarian cheese, please see notes

-- 50 g finely grated Pecorino Romano style cheese organic vegetarian, please see notes
+- 50 g finely grated Pecorino Romano style cheese for organic vegetarian cheese, please see notes

 - 1 egg, from organic pasture-raised hens